zhihanyang2022/cnnvis/README.md

 ## Getting Started: 30 seconds to CNNVis

-First, make sure that all dependencies are installed (`pip install <library-name>` is recommended):
+First, make sure that all dependencies are installed:
+* prettytable
 * Numpy
 * matplotlib
-* prettytable
+* PIL
 * Keras

-### Instantiate a Visualizer instance
+### First Step: Instantiate a Visualizer instance

-To instantiate a `Visualizer` instance for the vgg16 network:
+To instantiate a `Visualizer` instance for a vgg16 network:

 ```python
 import keras
 from cnnvis import Visualizer